Skip to content

 How are cutting dies estimated?

-Cutting dies are a one‑time charge per item/size, stored and maintained at no cost.
-After three years without use, we will ask whether you’d like them returned or destroyed.
+Cutting dies are quoted based on size, complexity, and inches of rule (including all cut knives and scores).
+Die charges are separate from the box price and are a one-time charge, stored and maintained at no cost.
+After three years without use, we will ask whether you'd like them returned or destroyed.

 Material Specifications & Testing